HL7/us-cql-ig/input/pagecontent/patterns-allergy.md

 US Core defines [US Core Allergy Intolerance]({{site.data.fhir.ver.uscore7}}/StructureDefinition-us-core-allergyintolerance.html).

-This captures allergies / adverse reactions associated with a patient.
+This profile is used to capture allergies / adverse reactions associated with a patient.
+By default, the primary terminology filter for AllergyIntolerance is `code`.

-The codes come from a set of common substances for allergy documentation in SNOMED and RXNORM (US Core 3.1.1: {{site.data.fhir.ver.uscore3}}/ValueSet-us-core-allergy-substance.html, US Core 6.1.0: https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1186.8/expansion).
+The codes come from a set of common substances for allergy documentation in SNOMED and RXNORM: https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1186.8/expansion).

 ### Modifier Elements